MetaMask/metamask-docs/docs/guide/experimental-apis.md

 ### `ethereum._metamask.isEnabled: () => boolean`

 ::: danger
-This will be removed on December 16, 2019.
+This will be removed on January 13, 2020.
 [Click here for more information.](https://medium.com/metamask/breaking-changes-to-the-metamask-inpage-provider-b4dde069dd0a)
 :::

 This method returns a `boolean` indicating if the current domain has access to user accounts.
 This is useful for determining if a user has approved account access for the current session.